 Alternative financing arrangements, if we pursue any, could involve issuances of one or more types of securities, including common stock, preferred stock, convertible debt, warrants to acquire common stock or other securities.
-These securities could be issued at or below the then prevailing market price for our common shares.
+These securities could be issued at or below the then prevailing market price for our common stock.
 In addition, if we issue debt securities, the holders of the debt would have a claim to our assets that would be superior to the rights of stockholders until the principal, accrued and unpaid interest and any premium or make-whole has been paid.

-Recent volatility in capital markets and lower market prices for our securities may affect our ability to access new capital through sales of shares of our common stock or issuance of indebtedness, which may materially harm our liquidity, limit our ability to grow our business, pursue acquisitions or improve our operating infrastructure and restrict our ability to compete in our markets.
+Volatility in capital markets and lower market prices for our securities may affect our ability to access new capital through sales of shares of our common stock or issuance of indebtedness, which may materially harm our liquidity, limit our ability to grow our business, pursue acquisitions or improve our operating infrastructure and restrict our ability to compete in our markets.

-Our operations consume substantial amounts of cash, and our future capital requirements may be significantly different from our current estimates and will depend on many factors, including the need to:
+Our operations consume substantial amounts of cash, and our future capital requirements may be significantly different from our current estimates.
+Further, changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
+Our future funding requirements, both near and long-term will depend on many factors, including, but not limited to the need to:

-- finance unanticipated working capital requirements; - develop or enhance our technological infrastructure and our existing solutions; and - respond to competitive pressures.
+- finance unanticipated working capital requirements; - · develop or enhance our technological infrastructure and our existing solutions; and respond to competitive pressures.

 Accordingly, we may need to pursue equity or debt financings to meet our capital needs.
-With uncertainty in the capital markets and other factors, such financing may not be available on terms favorable to us or at all.
-If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences, and privileges superior to those of holders of our common stock.
+With uncertainty in the capital markets and other factors, such financing may not be available on terms favorable to us, or at all.
+For instance, the trading prices for our common stock and for other biopharmaceutical companies have been highly volatile.
+As a result, we may face difficulties raising capital through sales of our equity or debt securities or such sales may be on unfavorable terms.
+Similarly, adverse market or macroeconomic conditions or market volatility resulting from global economic developments, political unrest, high inflation, rising interest rates, the post-COVID environment, future public health epidemics or other factors, could materially and adversely affect our ability to consummate an equity or debt financing on favorable terms, or at all.
+In order to raise additional capital, we may seek a combination of private and public equity offerings, debt financings, strategic partnerships and alliances and licensing arrangements.
+To the extent we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution, and any new equity securities we issue could have rights, preferences, and privileges superior to those of holders of our common stock.
 Any debt financing secured by us in the future could involve additional restrictive covenants relating to our capital-raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and to pursue business opportunities, including potential acquisitions.
 If we are unable to obtain adequate financing or financing on terms satisfactory to us, we could face significant limitations on our ability to invest in our operations and otherwise suffer harm to our business.